 Ready to Migrate?

-Now that you know what to expect, and have developed your migration plan from on-premise to cloud first strategy, it is now time to implement.
+Now that you know what to expect, and have developed your migration plan from on-premise to a cloud-first strategy, it is now time to implement.
 But is it worth it to do this plan manually or automate the whole migration process?
 Will it be cheaper or will it require you to spend more?